RamzyAR7/BankingSystemAPI-Paysky/docs/BankingSystemAPI_Manual.md

 This section provides a deep dive into the core services of the application, explaining their responsibilities, methods, and the logic they encapsulate.

+### Patterns & Conventions (CQRS, MediatR, Result&lt;T&gt;, Validation, Specifications, Caching)

+This codebase was refactored to follow a clear set of application-level patterns and conventions to improve separation of concerns, testability, and performance.
+The most important conventions are listed here so developers and reviewers understand how to add new features consistently.

+- CQRS via MediatR
+  - All user-facing operations are modeled as either *Commands* (state-changing) or *Queries* (read-only) and sent through MediatR.
+Controllers are thin and only translate HTTP requests into Commands/Queries.
+  - Typical shapes:
+    - Command: `CreateUserCommand : IRequest<Result&lt;UserDto&gt;>`
+    - Query: `GetUsersQuery : IRequest<Result&lt;PagedResult&lt;UserDto&gt;&gt;>`

+- Result&lt;T&gt; Pattern
+  - Handlers return a standardized `Result&lt;T&gt;` (or `Result` for void) which carries either a successful value or a list of errors.
+This keeps controllers simple: they translate Result objects to appropriate HTTP responses (200/201, 400, 404, 409, etc.).

+- FluentValidation and ValidationBehavior
+  - Every Command/Query that accepts input has a corresponding FluentValidation validator (e.g., `CreateUserCommandValidator`).
+  - A `ValidationBehavior<TRequest,TResponse>` runs as a MediatR pipeline behavior and short-circuits requests that fail validation, returning a `Result` containing validation errors.

+- Pipeline Behaviors (order and responsibilities)
+  - The typical pipeline order is: **Validation -> Caching (optional) -> Logging -> Handler**.
+  - Behaviors are centralized and reusable (examples in `Application/Behaviors/`).

+- Caching
+  - Query handlers may be decorated with a caching behavior or explicitly use an `ICacheService`.
+Caching keys are deterministic and usually include the query type name and serialized parameters.
+  - Cache duration is configurable per query and may use sliding or absolute expirations depending on the handler.

+- Specification Pattern for Queries
+  - Read-side logic uses the Specification pattern to compose filters, pagination, and ordering.
+Repositories accept specifications (e.g., `PagedSpecification<T>`) and translate them to EF queries.
+This keeps query logic testable and composable.

+- Handler Signature Examples
+  - Handler for a command:

+    ```csharp
+    public class CreateUserHandler : IRequestHandler<CreateUserCommand, Result<UserDto>>
+    {
+        public async Task<Result<UserDto>> Handle(CreateUserCommand req, CancellationToken ct)
+        {
+            // ... business logic via services/repositories
+        }
+    }
+    ```

+  - Handler for a query:

+    ```csharp
+    public class GetUsersHandler : IRequestHandler<GetUsersQuery, Result<PagedResult<UserDto>>>
+    {
+        public async Task<Result<PagedResult<UserDto>>> Handle(GetUsersQuery req, CancellationToken ct)
+        {
+            // build specification, query repository, map to DTOs, return Result
+        }
+    }
+    ```

+These conventions are enforced by code structure and examples in the `Application` project.
+New features should follow the same patterns to maintain consistency.

 ---

 ### **AuthService**: Authentication and Token Management